How to define success is going to be up to you at it pertains to running.

 5.25, 5.34,5.37,5.29,5.28,5.25,5.24,5.24,5.22,5.14 (54.28)

-I gave Lisa Rainsberger a call and told her about how my long runs were going and the recent races and this was her response as after having done this I wasn’t totally pleased with my half or 10-mile races.
+I gave Lisa Rainsberger a call and told her about how my long runs were going.
+Below is her response.

 A Boston Marathon Champion’s answer